hashgraph/hedera-smart-contracts/contracts/system-contracts/pseudo-random-number-generator/README.md

-## PRNG System Contract Functions
+## Pseudo-Random Number Generator (PRNG) System Contract Functions

 The Pseudo-Random Number Generator (PRNG) System Contract is accessible at address `0x169` on the Hedera network.
-This contract provides methods for generating pseudo-random numbers on the Hedera network.
+This contract interface provides methods for generating pseudo-random numbers on the Hedera network.

 The table below outlines the available Pseudo-Random Number Generator (PRNG) System Contract functions: